DuckySoLucky/hypixel-discord-chat-bridge/README.md

 - SPOOKY_FESTIVAL: When the Spooky Festival event starts.
 - TRAVELING_ZOO: When the Traveling Zoo event starts.

+The `customTime` is object that has key with minute amount and value with events which will be sent key minutes before event occurs.
+For example `"10": ["JACOBS_CONTEST"]` will send message 10 minutes before Jacob's Contest event starts

+### Commands

+The `commands` object contains the settings related to the bot's commands.

+The `normal` property determines whether the normal commands are enabled or not.
+If it's set to true, the bot will listen for commands in the guild chat.

+The `soopy` property determines whether the Soopy commands are enabled or not.
+If it's set to true, the bot will listen for commands in the guild chat.

 #### Discord

 ### Bot